BLUE HARE MAGAZINE

 The Crown is another biopic about another queen of England, this time Queen Elizabeth II.
 This Netflix-original drama begins with an inside look at the early reign of the queen, who ascended to the throne at age 25 after the death of her father, King George VI.
 It was the most expensive television drama produced to date, at a cost of around $130 million.

 …an orgy of sumptuous scenes and rich performances” is how The New York Times described it when the show premiered in November, 2016.
-Viewers also were universally enthusiastic, including our editor, who binge-watched the whole season one snowy Saturday in January.
-An unexpected benefit of watching The Crown in tandem with Victoria is seeing the parallels between the two young women as they ascend to the world’s most significant monarchy, and the awkward position in which Prince Albert and Prince Philip find themselves and their struggle to define their manliness in the shadow of their singular spouses.
+An unexpected benefit of binge watching The Crown in tandem with Victoria is seeing the parallels between the two young women as they ascend to the world’s most significant monarchy, and the awkward position in which Prince Albert and Prince Philip find themselves and their struggle to define their manliness in the shadow of their singular spouses.

 Claire Foy (who also played Anne Boleyn in Wolf Hall) is Queen Elizabeth.
 John Lithgow gives a stunning performance as Winston Churchill.
 Both won SAG awards for their performances; The Crown won the Golden Globe for best picture.